ahmedkaludi/accelerated-mobile-pages/readme.txt

 * Fixed: Canonical url is changing in cateogry pages when cateogry name start with amp #3694
 * Fixed: general fixes and improvements part 2 #3621
 * Fixed: Warning: strpos(): Empty needle in /home/statecer/public_html/wp-content/plugins/accelerated-mobile-pages/templates/features.php on line 5788 #3870

-= 0.9.98.18 (21th November 2019) =
-* Improvement: Show the number of shares with Sassy Social Share #3588
-* Fixed: Need to improvment in table code #3664
-* Fixed: Change internal links to AMP is not working when custom permalink having the extenison.html #3811
-* Fixed: Width of the recent posts and related posts thumbnail image should be same #3639
-* Fixed: Page should be full width if the page builder is used #3756
-* Fixed: Remove broken link on source code like "<link rel="dns-prefetch" href="https://cdn.ampproject.org">." #3697
-* Fixed: leave a comment added when making pages with pagebuilder #3755
-* Fixed: Need to adding gaping for col 2 in AMP Pagebuilder #3796
-* Fixed: CSS issue. #3785
-* Fixed: Facebook comment is not changing language when we select another language #3710
-* Fixed: Verify button of Google Font API key is not working after update #3858
-* Fixed: Cache is not clearing after clicking clear cache button #3863

 Full changelog available [ at changelog.txt](https://plugins.svn.wordpress.org/accelerated-mobile-pages/trunk/changelog.txt)